ismail777777/ProjetLong/Code/Finetuning/README.md

 - You can download the configuration files of the fine-tuned model here: "link coming soon!"

 - The notebook "Test_Model.ipynb" contains the code of how to load and use the fine-tuned model from the configuration files given in the link above.
+If you want to use the Web interface, you can see the Interface folder.

 - The notebooks are documented.
 To understand more about how the LoRA method works, you can see the project report.